maker-ATOM/Python-ROS/ROS2/README.md

 - Nodes periodically advertise their presence so that connections can be made with new-found entities, even after the initial discovery period.
 - Nodes advertise to other nodes when they go offline.

+**Client Libraries**

+`rclpy, rclcpp`

+Client libraries are the APIs that allow users to implement their ROS 2 code.
+Using client libraries, users gain access to ROS 2 concepts such as nodes, topics, services, etc

+The C++ client library (rclcpp) and the Python client library (rclpy) are both client libraries which utilize common functionality in rcl.

 ### RQT and ROS2 tools

 rqt is a graphical user interface (GUI) tool for ROS 2.
 Everything done in rqt can be done on the command line, but rqt provides a more user-friendly way to manipulate ROS 2 elements.